imincik/ansible-demo/README.md

 # Basic knowledge
 ## YAML

-A straightforward machine parseable data serialization format designed for human readability and interaction with scripting languages such as Perl and Python.
+A straightforward machine parseable data serialization format designed for:
+* human readability
+* interaction with scripting languages

 ## Ansible
 Ansible is written in Python and it is using YAML for configuration.
 It is using SSH to connect to servers.
 Ansible executes *playbooks*, which are the definitions of tasks and environment to execute.